CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > project maintainer(s) at <foobar@example.com>.
 >
 > Please include as many details as possible, including code
-> samples, so that we can reproduce the issue.
+> samples or text cases, so that we can reproduce the issue.

 or [1]